esoadamo/thesis/chapters/03 Profiles.md

 For this thesis, I have prepared four profiles on which possible security, privacy and data retention threats may be presented.
 Each of the profiles represents a typical user archetype.
-All data from which the profiles were created was obtained from discussions with relevant parties and personal experience.
+All of the profile characteristics and the proposed solutions in later chapters are based on the DigiComp levels shown in the previous chapter.
+Additional data from which the profiles were created, such as their settings, needs and problems, was obtained from discussions with relevant parties and personal experience.
 For the creation of each of the profiles a number of real-life samples ranging from 5 to 33 were collected.
 The exact numbers together with questions and discussed areas can be found in `TEX:\autoref{pt:partCounts}`.
 During the constructions of profiles, the focus was more laid on the negative patterns observed to better highlight solutions to the issues existing in the wild.
 This means that no profile is a direct representation of one party, but rather a worst-case scenario of combination of frequently occurring malpractices.

 ## Low-tech skilled family